 Kent Monkman is a filmmaker, illustrator, and visual artist who began his exploration of the arts as a painter.
 The artist is a member of the Fisher River Band in northern Manitoba and is of Swampy Cree and English/Irish descent.
 He was raised in Winnipeg, Manitoba.

 Monkman has always had a love for the arts.
-His work is inspired by his Aboriginal heritage and deals with the impact of Christianity on indigenous peoples around the world.
+His work is inspired by his Indigenous heritage and deals with the impact of Christianity on indigenous peoples around the world.
 At the age of 17, he decided to study illustration through a Commercial Art program at Sheridan College, Oakville (1986).
 From there he went on to train as an artist in various institutions in Canada and the United States: The Banff Centre, Alberta (1992); Sundance Institute, Los Angeles (1998); and the Canadian Screen Training Institute (2001).

 In his first series of paintings, entitled The Prayer Language, Monkman builds on themes of sexual power relations and Christianity.
 This theme is further explored in a second series The Moral Landscape.
 In this series, Monkman dispenses with innuendo and paints explicit portrayals of his version of a colonial past.
 With this series, the device is 19th century landscape painting, while the method continues to be ironic reversal.
 Monkman uses idealized portrayals of the North American western landscape as a stage set to act out homoerotic fantasies and devious role reversals.
 Monkman’s imagery challenges the ethnographic accuracy attributed to the representations of “Indians” by artists such as Stanley, Paul Kane, Peter Rindisbacher, Cornelius Krieghoff, and others through the interventions he makes.
 Portrait of the Artist as Hunter, in the Gallery’s collection, is part of this series of paintings.
 It is framed with ornate gold, as is the norm for the type of historical painting the artist is mimicking.